Johnnystats/Johnnystats.github.io/tabs/about.md

 + National Cancer Center, Goyang-si

-  + Particulate Matter & Cancer Research team (Pf.
+  + PM & Cancer Research Team (Pf.
 SY Kim) Statistical Researcher (Mar.
 2021 ~ Present)

-    > Participated in research on the sensitivity in survival analysis results by air pollution exposure according to address scale.
+    > Participated in research on the sensitivity in survival analysis results by air pollution exposure according to address scale in Korea.

 ---